-Greece: Grid Power Company IPTO set for privatization?5.
-August 2015. / SEE Energy News
+Greece: Grid Power Company IPTO set for privatization?, SEE Energy News

 Due to the economic crisis in Greece, energy sector and power utility PPC is also struggling to maintain its dominant market position.